MICHAEL-ZENGZF/Online-Chess/README.md

 Each user will be a local server when playing chess, they communicate with each other directly.

-All the communication is encoded into json strings
+All the communication is encoded into json strings.

+The program use socket to communicate.

 |File|Usage|
 |---|---|